the-waxen-pith/hasteaters-api/README.md

 # hasteaters-api

-The HastEaters recommendation API featuring integration and unit tests.
+Java OOP application which functions as an API for a restaurant seeking app.

-API for a restaurant seeking application.
+App is designed to take the GPS location of the user, their user preferences, and return a recommended restaurant based on their location and previous preferences.